David Coventry: Writing

-Coventry's work has been compared in The Brooklyn Rail to that of Don DeLillo, Toni Morrison and Thomas Mann.
 Coventry's second novel, Dance Prone, explores trauma, art and 1980s' post-hardcore punk rock.
 It was published in 2020.

-Performance, Coventry's third novel, which explores life and writing under the conditions of ME/CFS, was published in June 2024.
-He lives in Wellington, New Zealand.
+Coventry's third novel, Performance, which explores life and writing under the conditions of ME/CFS, was published in June 2024.

+He lives on the Banks Peninsula, New Zealand.

 Awards and appearances

 Coventry was the 2015 recipient of the Todd New Writer's Bursary.
 He appeared at the 2016 Edinburgh International Book Festival, The International Festival of Authors in Toronto (2017), the New Zealand Festival's Writer's Week in session with Lloyd Geering (2016), the Auckland Writers Festival (2016), and the Nelson Arts Festival (2016).
 In 2022 Coventry's Doctoral thesis was placed on the Victoria University of Wellington's Dean's List.
 Coventry was the 2022 Ursula Bethell Writer in Residence at University of Canterbury.
+He was the 2026 Kaipukahu University of Waikato Writer in Residence where he worked on his collection of short stories, Athletes.